COVID-19 and VTE/Anticoagulation: Frequently Asked Questions

 Patients hospitalized for acute medical illness are at increased risk for VTE for up to 90 days after discharge.
-This finding should apply to COVID-19 patients, though data on incidence are not yet available.
-Therefore, it is reasonable to consider extended thromboprophylaxis after discharge using a regulatory-approved regimen (e.g., betrixaban 160 mg on day 1, followed by 80 mg once daily for 35-42 days; or rivaroxaban 10 mg daily for 31-39 days)1,2, 3.
-Inclusion criteria for the trials studying these regimens included combinations of age, co-morbidities such as active cancer, and elevated D-dimer >2 times the upper normal limit.
-Any decision to use post-discharge thromboprophylaxis should consider the individual patient’s VTE risk factors at the time of discharge, including reduced mobility and bleeding risk as well as feasibility.
-“Home hospital” approaches for COVID-19 patients involving early discharge have been suggested to free up inpatient beds.
-Status at discharge should be considered in any decision to use VTE prophylaxis in these unique patients.
-Aspirin has been studied for VTE prophylaxis in low-risk patients after orthopedic surgery and could be considered for COVID-19 VTE prophylaxis if criteria for post-discharge thromboprophylaxis are met4.
+Whether this risk is sufficiently high in patients with COVID-19 to warrant post-discharge thromboprophylaxis is unknown.
+Non-COVID clinical trials that showed a benefit for post-discharge thromboprophylaxis given for up to 42 days enrolled patients with combinations of risk factors, including age, co-morbidities such as active cancer, and elevated D-dimer >2 times the upper normal limit.
+Any decision to use post-discharge thromboprophylaxis should consider the individual patient’s VTE risk factors at the time of discharge, including reduced mobility and bleeding risk, as well as feasibility.
+For example, COVID-19 patients who are discharged early to free up inpatient beds (“home hospital” approach) might still have significantly reduced mobility.
+Aspirin has been studied for VTE prophylaxis in low-risk patients after hip or knee arthroplasty but has not been studied for COVID-19 post-discharge thromboprophylaxis.
 Patients should be educated on the signs and symptoms of VTE at hospital discharge and advised to seek urgent medical attention should these develop.

 If a patient with COVID-19 requires therapeutic anticoagulation for VTE or AFIB stroke prevention, are there any special considerations?

-Multiple Multiple medications are under investigation for COVID-19 treatment.
+Multiple medications are being used for COVID-19 treatment.
 Dexamethasone is an inducer of CYP3A4 and the extent of the drug interaction with direct oral anticoagulants is unknown.
-Sarilumab (KEVZARA) and tocilizumab (ACTEMRA) can increase cytochrome P450 enzyme activity and so they should not be used together with apixaban (Eliquis®) or rivaroxaban (Xarelto®) and may also increase the doses of warfarin may be required.
+Sarilumab (KEVZARA) and tocilizumab (ACTEMRA) can increase cytochrome P450 enzyme activity and so they should not be used together with apixaban (Eliquis®) or rivaroxaban (Xarelto®) and may also increase the doses of warfarin required.
 Atazanavir and lopinavir/ritonavir will increase drug concentrations of apixaban and rivaroxaban and decrease the active metabolite of clopidogrel and prasugrel.
-The University of Liverpool has collated a list of drug interactions at covid19-druginteractions.org.
-Use LMWH or UFH in hospitalized critically ill patients because of the shorter half-life and fewer drug-drug interactions compared with direct oral anticoagulants.
-Regular warfarin users who are unable to get INR monitoring during isolation may be candidates for direct oral anticoagulant therapy.
-Patients with mechanical heart valves, ventricular assist devices, valvular atrial fibrillation, antiphospholipid antibody syndrome, or pregnancy or lactation should generally continue treatment with warfarin therapy.
+The University of Liverpool has collated a list of drug interactions, accessible at covid19-druginteractions.org.
+LMWH or UFH in hospitalized critically ill patients is preferred because of the shorter half-life and fewer drug-drug interactions compared with direct oral anticoagulants.
+Regular warfarin users who are unable to get INR monitoring during isolation may be candidates for direct oral anticoagulant therapy, but patients with mechanical heart valves, ventricular assist devices, valvular atrial fibrillation, antiphospholipid antibody syndrome, or lactation should generally continue treatment with warfarin therapy.
 LMWH or UFH remain the anticoagulants of choice in pregnancy.